About the Sri Chinmoy Centre

 I ask my disciples to go deep within and meditate on the heart, which houses the soul.
 Eventually they learn how to contact the soul and start listening to its dictates.
 At that time they have begun to make real progress toward discovering their highest and deepest Self.

 As well as silent meditation, Sri Chinmoy also wrote thousands of songs, prayers and poems that we draw on in our daily and group meditations.
-When Sri Chinmoy was still with us physically, we had the opportunity to visit him either in New York or on his many visits around the world, and learn directly from him through meditating in silence together.
-Thankfully, we have thousands of hours of video footage of Sri Chinmoy in meditation and in multifarious activities, so that a new generation of spiritual seekers can acquaint themselves with the activities of this modern-day spiritual teacher.
+When Sri Chinmoy was still with us physically, we had the opportunity to visit him either in New York or on his many visits around the world and learn directly from him through meditating in silence together.
+Thankfully, we have thousands of hours of video footage of Sri Chinmoy in meditation and in multifarious activities, so that a new generation of spiritual seekers can have the same inner connection with this modern-day spiritual teacher.

 Sri Chinmoy often called music the next best thing to meditation, in its universal capacity to lift the heart and bring one into a higher state of awareness.
-Among the 22,000 songs he composed in his lifetime were songs written for us to use in our daily meditation practise.
+Among the 23,000 songs, he composed in his lifetime were songs written for us to use in our daily meditation practice.
 Our twice weekly meditations also will have some singing and sometimes instrumental performances.
 Some Centres have music evenings dedicated to learning and singing songs.

 Sri Chinmoy encouraged us to make and perform arrangements of his songs and give concerts to the general public, and there are many groups from around the world that perform Sri Chinmoy's music in a variety of musical styles.
-Since Sri Chinmoy's passing, these groups have travelled together to give concerts in over 25 countries as part of the Songs of the Soul concert series. • More on Sri Chinmoy Centre music »
+More on Sri Chinmoy Centre music »

 Joy and humour are also a feature of our international gatherings when Sri Chinmoy's students from around the world meet together in New York in April and August, and travel to our Christmas retreat in different locations around the world.
 Sri Chinmoy often encouraged us to put on impromptu performances of plays, which were sometimes on spiritual topics and sometimes based on humorous stories and observances on daily life that Sri Chinmoy had written over the years.
 Occasionally he would invite his students to come and tell jokes or funny stories; he himself published quite a few volumes of joke books alongside his prolific output of spiritual writings.

-On this site we try to gather as many different stories and experiences as possible to give you a sense of how Sri Chinmoy's students pursue their spiritual goal in today's fast-paced world.
+One objective of this site is to gather as many different stories and experiences as possible, to give you a sense of how Sri Chinmoy's students pursue their spiritual goal in today's world.

 - First steps on the spiritual path: A collection of short autobiographical stories by Sri Chinmoy's students, where they describe the journey of self-discovery that led them to the Centre.